panwanke/panwanke/README.md

-Hi there, I'm Panwanke! 👋
+Hi there, I'm Wanke Pan! 👋

 ## About Me
 I'm a Ph.D. student in psychology, focusing on Computational Cognition at Nanjing Normal University.
 You can reach me at panwanke2023@gmail.com.
 Check out my personal website [here](https://homepage-panwanke.vercel.app/).
 My GitHub username is `panwanke`, and on other platforms, I'm known as `@EpoolPan`.